 vmcontrol enable_cbt <vm_name>

-Note: If there are existing snapshots on virtual machine while enabling CBT, the VMcontrol utility deletes the existing snapshots.
-CBT functions properly only if virtual machine does not contain any snapshot while the CBT is enabled.
+Note: If there are existing recovery points on virtual machine while enabling CBT, the VMcontrol utility deletes the existing recovery points.
+CBT functions properly only if virtual machine does not contain any recovery point while the CBT is enabled.
 For more information, see Changed Block Tracking (CBT) on virtual machines.

 5. To disable the CBT for a backup proxy, use the following command: